Sanglorian/orcus/Orcus Classes and Powers - current.md

 ### Features
 #### Stratagem
-The first time in an encounter that you use a power from either the Angel's Trumpet, the Golden Lion or another discipline, you get a bonus.
-When you use a power from a different discipline, it changes the bonus you get - so you always only get one bonus.
+The first time in an encounter that you use a power, you gain a bonus based on the discipline.
+Once this bonus is in place, using a power from a different discipline will change which bonus is granted.

-**Tactician:** After using a Golden Lion power, allies that are adjacent to you get a +1 bonus on attack rolls.
+**Golden Lion:** Allies that are adjacent to you get a +1 bonus on attack rolls.

-**Healer:** After using an Angel's Trumpet power, allies that are adjacent to you get resistance to all damage 2. *Level 11:* Resistance to all damage 4. *Level 21:* Resistance to all damage 6.
+**Angel's Trumpet:** Allies that are adjacent to you get resistance to all damage 2. *Level 11:* Resistance to all damage 4. *Level 21:* Resistance to all damage 6.

-**Shocktrooper:** After using a power from a different discipline, allies that are adjacent to you get a +1 bonus on Fortitude, Reflex and Will defenses.
+**Any other discipline:** Allies that are adjacent to you get a +1 bonus on Fortitude, Reflex and Will defenses.

 #### Lift Spirits
 You can use the *lift spirits* power two times each encounter. *Level 16:* Three times per encounter.